4 Day Camping Safari

 Departure day: every Friday

 Price: 1,210 USD

 Single Supplement: 65 USD

 Day 1 Arusha – Tarangire National Park

-We will pick you up in the morning and after a short safari briefing, you travel southwest towards the Tarangire National Park.
+After a short safari briefing in the morning, you will travel southwest towards the Tarangire National Park.
 The park has a diversity of landscapes including grass, acacia woodlands and forests and it is especially popular for its huge elephant herds and animals gathering at the river and swamps.
 Animals range from swarms of yellow breasted lovebirds to kudus, buffaloes, giraffes, zebras and impalas.
 Predators include lions, leopards and hyenas, while wild dogs are rare.
 In the late afternoon you will leave the park to travel to a nearby campsite, where you will spend the night in tents.

 Day 2 Tarangire Area – Lake Manyara National Park –Ngorongoro Conservation Area

 After breakfast, you will leave the area around Tarangire National Park and drive via the town of Mto wa Mbu to the Lake Manyara National Park.
 This park with its shallow alkaline lake stretches along the base of the Rift Valley Escarpment.
 Lake Manyara attracts thousands of birds, including huge flocks of flamingos.
 Other animals in the park include buffaloes, elephants, hippos and Masai giraffes as well as troops of boisterous baboons and monkeys in the forests.
 The park once became famous for tree climbing lions and if you are lucky to spot them you will be amused by the site of these animals lounging on branches in the acacia trees.
 After a game drive in the park you will ascend to the Ngorongoro highlands, where you will overnight on a campsite situated on the crater’s edge with magnificent views of the caldera below.

 Breakfast; Lunch; Dinner